Key Takeaways

 Consider adding general liability, cyber liability, workers' compensation and tail insurance to protect against coverage gaps professional liability doesn't address.

 Most attorneys don't face legal requirements for professional liability insurance.
 Currently, only Oregon and Idaho mandate coverage for private practice lawyers.
-However, many states require disclosure if you don't have insurance, potentially affecting client confidence.
+But many states require disclosure if you don't have insurance, potentially affecting client confidence.

 Rhode Island requires all resident insurance producers to carry and maintain E&O insurance with minimum limits of $250,000 per claim and $500,000 annual aggregate as a condition for getting and keeping their license.
 Other states generally don't have this legal requirement for insurance agents.